Documentation

 For skills backed by a directory with multiple files, all pages are snapshotted together as a single version.
 Restoring rolls back the entire skill directory atomically, so you never end up with a partial or inconsistent state.

 You can browse the full version history in the inspector's History tab (clock icon).
 Each entry shows the version number, timestamp, optional label, and a Restore button.
-Click Restore to roll back to any previous version with one click, or edit labels to mark important milestones.
+Hover any version row for an ellipsis menu with Preview, Restore, Edit Label, and Delete — so you can poke at an old version before deciding whether to roll back.

 Skills version history in the inspector